 School Transitions (ESEA section 1111(g)(1)(D)): Describe how the State will support LEAs receiving assistance under Title I, Part A in meeting the needs of students at all levels of schooling (particularly students in the middle grades and high school), including how the State will work with such LEAs to provide effective transitions of students to middle grades and high school to decrease the risk of students dropping out.

-Through our four strategic priorities, TEA will support LEAs in meeting the needs of students at all levels through two avenues.
+Through our four strategic priorities, TEA will support LEAs in meeting the needs of students at all levels.

-First, to provide better tools to assist districts in maximizing their federal funds, the Agency has created a comprehensive needs assessment (CNA) tool as part of the state’s ESSA Consolidated Grant Application aligned to TEA’s four strategic priorities.
-This tool will enable LEAs to comprehensively identify strategies for improving student achievement, align their federal funds to support those strategies, and create SMART goals to measure the effectiveness of those strategies.

-The second avenue of supporting LEAs in meeting the needs of students in transition to middle grades, high school, and decreasing the risk of students dropping out is through several statewide initiatives.
+Supporting LEAs in meeting the needs of students in transition to middle grades, high school, and decreasing the risk of students dropping out is through several statewide initiatives.

 Elementary Transition: